hazrmard/EngineeringScienceBuilding/README.md

 conda activate esb-prod

 # Take action every 300s and output to out.txt.
 Logs default to ./logs.txt
+# Uses settings from the default location (src/settings.ini)
+# Writes to default logs file (./logs.txt)
 python src/controller.py --interval 300 --output ./out.txt

-# or, this will exit after taking one action as a test run:
+# Or, this will exit after taking one action as a test run:
+# Uses settings from the default location (src/settings.ini)
+# Writes to default logs file (./logs.txt)
 python src/controller.py --interval 300 --output ./out.txt --dry-run

-# or, this will read settings from a custom location
+# Or, this will read settings from a custom location
-# If settings are provided at command line and in settings file, commandline
+# If settings are provided at command line and in settings file, command line
 # will take precedence.
-python src/controller.py --interval 300 --output ./out.txt --settings ~/ESB/mysettings.ini
+python src/controller.py --interval 300 --target power --output ./out.txt --settings ~/ESB/mysettings.ini

 ```